PufferFinance/pufETH/docs/README.md

 | -------- | -------- | -------- | -------- | -------- |
 | [`PufferOracle.sol`](../src/PufferOracle.sol) | Singleton | / | NO | / |

-This contract allows Guardians to post important information for the Puffer Protocol, specifically, Proof of Reserves.
+This contract allows Guardians to post Proof of Reserves, proving the amount of ETH backing pufETH, and therefore establishing a fair market value of pufETH.

 See full documentation in [./PufferOracle.md](./PufferOracle.md)